Twickenham Cricket Club: Other competitive teams

 In 2008 Twickenham increased their number of Saturday sides from the long-standing four teams to five.
 All five now play in the Middlesex County Cricket League.
 Success of the higher rated teams in the club saw demand for places exceed supply in 2014 and in order to accommodate paid up members, a 6th XI was formed playing friendly matches.

 Sunday cricket

 Twickenham have traditionally played Sunday friendly cricket.
 In 2012 Middlesex launched an U21 Development League where eight of the eleven players must be under 21 years of age.
 In order to encourage participation from the younger generation, Development Cricket is played in coloured kit (Pyjama Cricket) and with a pink ball – similar to televised one day cricket.
 Twickenham CC won the inaugural season of the competition.

 Women's cricket

 Twickenham also runs a successful women's team which competes in various forms of the game within Middlesex and indeed Surrey.
-Twickenham's women's side generally play games on Sundays and Wednesday evenings and home games are played on The Green.
+Twickenham's women's side generally plays games on Sundays and Wednesday evenings and home games are played on The Green.

 Janet Bitmead was the key driver of the TCC women's section for many years, and in 2023 she was made a vice-president of the club.
 Sarai Knight has been captain since 2020.